Olink-Proteomics/OlinkRPackage/README.md

 ### Statistical tests and models

-OlinkAnalyze provides several statistical tests and model tools.
-Below follows an example of how to perform a t-test and how to visualize the t-test output in a volcano plot using the package provided npx\_data1
+Olink:tm: Analyze provides several statistical tests and model tools.
+Below follows an example of how to perform a t-test and how to visualize the t-test output in a volcano plot using the package provided npx_data1
 dataset:

 ``` r